AlGepe/OmniSnippets_JS/docs/omni/onInit/function.rst

 On Initialization (context)
 ---------------------------

 The function ``omni.onInit(callback)`` allows you to perform action as the calculator get initialised.
-This action take (obvioulsy) the form of javascrip code and will only be performed once, as the calculator loads.
-Once it has loaded and the user interacts with the calculator, this code never gets run.
-If you are looking to execute your code during the interactive execution of the calculator take a look at the context :ref:`omni.onResult(callback)<onResult>` and all the functions that can be executed at such time.
+This action take (obvioulsy) the form of javascript code and will only be performed once, when the calculator is loaded.
+Once it has loaded and the user interacts with the calculator, this code never gets run again.
+If you want to execute your code during the interactive execution of the calculator take a look at the context :ref:`omni.onResult<onResult>` and all the functions that can be executed at such time.

-This function is a `void` type as it doesn't return anything, the main purpose of it is to provide a context for initialization tasks to be performed through cutomJS
+This function is a `void` type as it doesn't return anything, the main purpose of it is to provide a context for initialization tasks to be performed in cutomJS

-In theory, the function takes as input ``callback``, but in practice it is always called with callback ``ctx`` which allows for some custom actions to be performed as we will see in the next section.
+In theory, the function takes as input any ``callback``, but in practice we will always use ``ctx``.
+This function allows for some custom actions to be performed as we will see in the next section.

-syntax of ``omni.onInit(callback)``:
+Syntax declaration:

 .. code-block:: javascript